simonsuska/interpredit/docs/DOCUMENTATION.md

 **Description** \
 The INP command stores the user input in the given memory address.
 The program execution is paused until a user input is made.
+User input made before the program is actually executed is also taken into account.

 - **Value**: The memory address the user input is stored in
 - **Value range**: `[1;SET_VALUE]`